Pete Davidson Says It Felt Like ‘A Joke’ When He Landed ‘SNL’ Gig At Age 20

 “He was surprised [he got it],” Davidson’s friend Dave Sirus told the Post.
 “His attitude was, ‘Why would they hire me?
 I don’t do sketches.’
 He didn’t know what he would do.”

-Not only did Davidson find himself in the national spotlight but he also found a fatherly figure in Michaels, who allows him privileges that other cast members don’t usually get.
-A source told the outlet that Davidson is allowed to spend a lot of time doing other projects and he was given extended time off to shoot the Suicide Squad sequel.
+Not only did Davidson find himself in the national spotlight, but he also found a fatherly figure in Michaels, who reportedly allows him privileges that other cast members don’t usually get.
+A source told the outlet that Davidson is allowed to spend a lot of time doing other projects, and he was given extended time off to shoot the Suicide Squad sequel.
 He also doesn’t have a lot of writing duties on the show.
 The source added that because Pete brings “a certain audience” to SNL, he “gets away with it.”

-Davidson previously told Charlamagne the God that as the youngster on the cast, he’s painted out to be this “big dumb idiot” on Saturday Night Live.
-The actor added that he sometimes has a “weird feeling” when he ‘s in the Studio 8H building where he doesn’t know if he’s in on the joke or if he’s the joke.
+Davidson previously told Charlamagne tha God that as the youngster on the cast, he’s painted out to be this “big dumb idiot” on Saturday Night Live.
+The actor added that he sometimes has a “weird feeling” when he’s in the Studio 8H building where he doesn’t know if he’s in on the joke or if he’s the joke.